 Outpatient care is different primarily because clients go home.
 There is no accommodation in outpatient programs, and most clients live with family members.
 This is a more flexible program, but it works best for those with a stable, supportive and sober home environment.

-Addressing the Underlying Issues of Heroin Abuse
+Our Program Addresses the Underlying Issues of Heroin Abuse

 Heroin addiction treatment should treat the immediate symptoms of drug use, but it should also expose the underlying issues that led to addiction in the first place.
 These differ from one person to the next, and they are critical to long-term health.